max-hill/FourLeafMLE/README.md

 ```
 activate .
 ```
 to activate the project environment.
-To install dependencies, run
+Next, to fully install all dependencies, run
 ```
 instantiate
 ```
-To exit package mode, press `backspace`.
+Then exit package mode by pressing `backspace`.

-Then switch to the directory `FourLeafMLE/src/` and run
+Finally, to load the package, run

 ```
-include("FourLeafMLE.jl")
+include("src/FourLeafMLE.jl")
 using .FourLeafMLE
 ```